realitycollective/com.realitytoolkit.metaplatform/README.md

 # Reality Toolkit - Meta Platform Module

-The Pico platform components for the [Reality Toolkit](https://github.com/realitycollective/com.realitytoolkit.core).
+The Meta platform components for the [Reality Toolkit](https://github.com/realitycollective/com.realitytoolkit.core).
 This package enables your Reality Toolkit based project to run on Meta devices.

 ## What's included?